malachyb/stupid-robot/README.md

 ## Cow
 Makes a cow say the rest of your message

+## Gnu
+Makes a gnu say the rest of your message

 ## Roll
 Rolls a number of dice with the number of sides chosen by the user.
 Used by typing &roll \[sides] \[count].
 Defaults to 6 sides and 1 die.